Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of lemon lava cake dusted with powdered sugar with a bite taken out showing its inside lemon layers on a white plate

-Lemon cakes filled with bright citrus and white chocolate molten lava spilling out from the middle, these lemon lava cakes are irresistible.
+Lemon cakes filled with bright citrus and white chocolate molten lava spilling out from the middle, this lemon lava cake is irresistible.

 Jump to Recipe